mshagirov/pythonlab/_01-introduction/11_useful.md

 ### Lambda Functions

-*Lambda function* is a term for anonymous functions in Python.
-Anonymous functions do not have names like the usual function defined using `def`.
-They are generally short convenience functions defined and used on the fly and then thrown away.
+*Lambda function* is a term used for anonymous functions in Python.
+Anonymous functions do not have names like a usual function that you define with `def`.
+They are generally short convenience functions, defined and used on the fly and then thrown away.

-- `lambda var1, ...: code`: defines a lambda function that takes in variables `var1`, ..., and executes a given code.
-The code is usually a single line of short code.
+- `lambda var1, ...: code`: defines a lambda function.
+The function takes in variables `var1`, ..., and executes a given single line of short code.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>